kmchandler/kmchandler/README.md

 ### <div align="center">Hi, I'm Kristen.</div>

 I am a software engineer studying full-stack development at Nashville Software School, and a proud momma.

-- 🔭 I am currently working on building a personal project with another developer as a means of learning Flutter and Ruby on Rails.
+- 🔭 I am currently working on building a personal project with another developer as a means of learning Flutter and Ruby on Rails

 - 🌱 I learned React and Django in school

 - ⚡ Fun fact: I am the co-founder of the Texas A&M Quidditch team.

 <br/>